 Apple is rumored to be working on a virtual reality headset that will be released as early as next year.
 Now there's a report that offers details on the specifications and possible price.

 What will Apple's VR headset be able to do and how much will it cost?
-These questions have now been addressed in a new article published by The Information published The platform claims to have learned some details about the range of functions from a source familiar with the matter.
+These questions have now been addressed in a new article published by The Information published The platform claims to have learned some details about the feature set from a source familiar with the matter.
 It is claimed that the headset will be equipped with more than a dozen cameras for tracking hand movements, along with two ultra-high-resolution 8K displays and advanced eye-tracking technology.
-The cameras would be able to pass videos of the real world through the visor and display them to the user, creating a "mixed reality effect".
+The cameras would be able to feed real-world videos through the visor and display them to the user, creating a "mixed reality effect."
 The Information claims to have seen internal Apple images of a "late prototype" of the headset from last year, showing a slim, curved visor attached to the face with a mesh material and interchangeable headbands.

 This is how much the Apple VR headset could cost

-In terms of control, there are said to be several options that Apple is currently testing.
-One of these is a "thimble-like device worn on a person's finger".
+Regarding the controls, there are said to be several options that Apple is currently testing.
+Among them is a "thimble-like device worn on a person's finger."
 The headset would also react to the wearer's eye movements and hand gestures, according to the report.
-However, there are also prototypes that have been equipped with a rotary knob similar to the Digital Crown.
-In terms of price, Apple is said to have discussed around $3,000 internally for the VR headset.
+However, there are also prototypes equipped with a rotary knob similar to the Digital Crown.
+Regarding the price, Apple is said to have internally discussed around $3,000 for the VR headset.
 However, the amount has not yet been decided.
-However, this would be in the same range as Microsoft's mixed reality headset HoloLens 2, which is available in stores for $3,500.
+This would, however, be in the range of Microsoft's mixed reality headset HoloLens 2, which retails for $3,500.
 Such a price would certainly make Apple's headset a high-end niche product.
 But the company remains modest.
 The goal is to sell around 250,000 units in the first year.
 (Photo by LiaKoltyrina / Bigstockphoto)